dream-sports-labs/checkmate/README.md

    ```
    This command will:
    - Create a database container using Docker.
-   - Seed the database with initial data.
+   - Seed the database with initial data from the `seedData.sql` file.
 5. Start the application in development mode:
    ```sh
    yarn dev